A rigorous Peierls-Onsager effective dynamics for semimetals in long-range magnetic fields: Some basic properties of frames on Hilbert spaces

 Let us consider the map: \beq \mathbb{B}\big(\H\big)\ni\,T\,\mapsto\,\widetilde{\mathfrak{C}}[T]:=\mathfrak{C}\,T\,\mathfrak{C}^*\in\mathbb{B}\big(\ell^2(\Nb)\big) \eeq and for any linear bounded operator $T\in\mathbb{B}\big(\H\big)$ let $\mathfrak{M}[T]$ denote the infinite matrix of the operator $\widetilde{\mathfrak{C}}[T]\in\mathbb{B}\big(\ell^2(\Nb)\big)$ with respect to the canonical orthonormal basis $\{\mathcal{e}_p\}_{p\in\Nb}$.

 {\bf Acknowledgements.} HC acknowledges support from Grant DFF–10.46540/2032-00005B of the Independent Research Fund Denmark $|$ Natural Sciences.
+RP acknowledges support from a grant of the Romanian Ministry of Research, Innovation and Digitization, CNCS -UEFISCDI, project number PN-IV-P1-PCE-2023-0264, within PNCDI IV.
 BH and RP acknowledge support from the CNRS International Research Network ECO-Math.
 We also thank our home institutions for hosting our reciprocal visits.